Enso21/Stories/docs/markdown/ryan-quotes.md

 >
 >Ryan: "No like I'll remember something and it'll be from a dream"
 >
->A few seconds later...
+>*A few seconds later...*
 >
 >Ryan: "I kinda do want that shirt..."
 >
->"Dang I'm kinda sad now, I really wanted to save so much money.
+>"Dang, I'm kinda sad now, I really wanted to save so much money.
 It was like save $10 and a two-for-one deal."
 >
->Later later...
+>*Later later...*
 >
 >Ryan grumbling
 >